welzie/lc101-class6-live-coded-template-example/README.md

 # lc101-class6-live-coded-template-example
-Code from the live coded example of templates I demonstrated in class.
+The live coded example of templates I demonstrated in class.

 # what to look at
 Review route function used to build HTML for this page http://localhost:5000/display (load this on your computer, via your flask web app and server)